How Can We Help?

 Units may mitigate their risk, or even have a no-risk sale, by focusing on or only engaging in Take Orders and Online Sales.

-- In 2022, Council is encouraging units to order according to their Scouts’ committed sales goals.
+- Grand Canyon Council encourages units to order according to their Scouts’ committed sales goals.
 The initial Show and Sell order should be less than the total goal, additional products can be ordered through the Mid-sale and Take Order orders.
 This order is by the case, not by the individual bag.

-- Two mid-sale orders will be available for units to top off their inventory.
+- A mid-sale order will be available for units to top off their inventory.
 This order is placed after the initial delivery when units have been able to determine their sales levels and have had a chance to sell at storefronts.

 - The final Take Order order will allow units to order the exact number of containers they need to fulfill their needs.
 Units should use any excess popcorn they have in inventory to fill their orders, then submit an order for additional products needed.